INTERVIEW AND LIVEPHOTOS BY MARKO SYRJÄLÄ

 THE BAND CHEMISTRY AND PETER BALTES

-I think I already know the answer for this in advance, but I’ll ask it anyway.
+I think I already know the answer to this in advance, but I’ll ask it anyway.
 How do you describe the chemistry of the band?

 Because he’s that old.
 “Laughs”